rahular/coref-rl/README.md

 ## Rewarding Coreference Resolvers for Being Consistent with World Knowledge

-To appear in EMNLP 2019.
+In proceedings of EMNLP 2019.

 ### Datasets